 “Off the page” How the Holy Spirit works?

-I am amazed these two paragraphs from “The Ministry of the Whole Church” written in the spring of 1955 continue to influence.
-The paper set the course.
+I am amazed these two paragraphs from “The Ministry of the Whole Church” written in the spring of 1955 continue to influence approaching age 93.
+Writing the paper set the course.
 Granted the words have been modified but the direction remains.
 Now I would add the words “intention” or “intentional” or “intend” or “tend.”
 Tendare in Latin means to care.
 Pastoral Care is nurtured by these words and I was nurtured by the givenness of doing the paper as part of my seminary experience.
-The words covering 56 years became intentional.
+The words covering 68 years became intentional.

 In mechanical drawing every perspective has a point at which all the lines converge.
 Likewise in the perspective of the ministry of the whole parish, all the lines converge on our Christian Faith: the revelations of God in His Son, Jesus Christ.
 Such a perspective has a paradoxical nature.
 One aspect of this paradox is that it may be only the clergyman who is explicitly aware of this perspective of the total ministry of the parish, and yet this perspective does not depend entirely upon him.
 This perspective is the work of the Holy Spirit in the lives of the people in the community.
 God is the center of the perspective: Judging, purifying, and guiding the work through us by the power of the Holy Spirit.
 Such a relationship is a dialogue between God and his people.
 The clergyman is a prayerful listener who helps people see the meetings of God and man.
 (Opening paragraphs to “The Ministry of the Whole Church.”)